jazu1412/PYCARET_LOWCODE_ML/Time Series Without Exogenous Variable/README.md

 ## Dataset

-The dataset used in this notebook is [DATASET_NAME](https://www.kaggle.com/datasets/census/population-time-series-data/data) from [Kaggle].
+The dataset used in this notebook is [Population time series](https://www.kaggle.com/datasets/census/population-time-series-data/data) from [Kaggle].
 It was chosen to demonstrate univariate time series forecasting

 ## Video Tutorial